-What materials should a BBQ smoker be made with?
+What materials should a BBQ smoker be made from?

 Since smokers generally operate at lower temperatures than grills, the material isn’t quite as important.
 This is why some people choose to make DIY smokers out of old refrigerators and file cabinets.
 That being said, opting for a smoker made of thick steel is a good idea since it’ll be less likely to rust through if left out in inclement weather quickly.
-Speaking of rust, ensure the material is treated to prevent corrosion as much as possible and see how others have faired in terms of their smoker’s longevity.
+Be sure that the material is treated to prevent corrosion as much as possible and see how others have fared in terms of their smoker’s longevity.

 Realcook Charcoal BBQ Smoker Grill